 Activity NC3 a.
 Sensitive activities within 10 metres of the centre line of a 66kV electricity distribution line or within 10 metres of a foundation of an associated support structure. b.
-Buildings on greenfield sites within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an assoc support structure. c.
+Buildings on greenfield sites within 10 metres of the centre line of a 66 kV electricity distribution line or within 10 metres of a foundation of an associated support structure. c.
 Buildings, other than those in (b) above, within 10 metres of the foundation of an associated support structure. d.
 Fences within 5 metres of a 66kV electricity distribution support structure foundation.
 Any application made in relation to this rule shall not be publicly notified or limited notified other than to Orion New Zealand Limited or other electricity distribution network operator.
 Notes: i.
-The 66kV electricity distribution lines are shown on the planning maps. ii.
-Vegetation to be planted around the electricity distribution lines should be iii.
+The 66kV electricity distribution lines are shown on the planning maps.
+Vegetation to be planted around the electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.

 The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to electricity distribution lines.
-Buildings and activities in the vicinity of electricity distribution lines must comply with the NZECP selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.
+Buildings and activities in the vicinity of electricity distribution lines must comply with the NZECP